fdq09eca/edu_research/sys_lit_re/note.md

 - their education performance
 - their behaviour

-1. @chen2019effects using Hong Kong Panel Study of Social Dynamics (HKPSSD), they estimate the effects of neighborhood discrimination towards immigrants from Mainland China on the mental health of Chinese residents in Hong Kong.
-   - They found a higher level of immigrant discrimination is associated with a lower level of psychological distress for both post-1997 Mainland immigrants and other Chinese residents in Hong Kong
-   - They suggested that immigrant discrimination can signify a prejudice that leads to social distance or avoidance and that the post-1997 Mainland immigrants do not have extensive contact with other local residents in Hong Kong.
-2. @liu2017subjective conducted a survey in GuangZhou to discuss the subjective wellbeing of the migrants
-   - They found migrants' self-evaluated welling being is, in general, lower than the local.
-3. ~~@meng2017children left behind children (irrelevant)~~
-4. @HU20141 using data from the 2011 Survey on Social Integration of Migrant Children in Wuhan, China, this study examined psychological and behavioral problems of migrant and left-behind children.
-   - Results showed that left-behind and migrant children had poorer psychological and behavioral outcomes than local children but difference disappeared after controlling for family and school characteristics.
-5. ~~@zhao2017long left behind child (irrelevent)~~
-6. @lu2019relaxation conducts a cross-sectional survey using the Chinese version of the Strengths and Difficulties Questionnaire (SDQ) in urban and migrant schools in the capital, Hangzhou, and in schools in two rural counties of Zhejiang Province.
+1. @liang2010educational use data from the 1995 China 1% Population Sample Survey to examine the school enrolment of migrant children who resided in cities of Guangdong province in 1995.

-   - They found migrant children were the most vulnerable to psychological problems.
+   - They found temporary migrant children are much less likely to be enrolled in school compared to local children.
-   - They suggested improving conditions in urban areas for these children, and ensuring access to urban public schools.
-7. @xu2018migrant conducted survey for 476 migrant children on educational processes and family influences in Tianjin China.
-   - These children reported a fair-to-good subjective happiness level
-   - They found subjective happiness will rise alongside nine improvements: (1) public school enrollment, (2) nondiscriminatory admission to education, (3) targeted assistance for higher grade students, (4) integrated local-migrant classes, (5) teacher-student interactions, (6) extracurricular activities, (7) academic performance, (8) parent-child communication, and (9) friends in the city.
+   - Rural temporary migrant children from Guangdong also encounter a major disadvantage in terms of school enrolment
+   - They suggest these disadvantages faced by temporary migrant children is likely to have detrimental and long-term consequences for migrant children and for urban society as a whole.

-8. @CHEUNG2013121 compared rural-to-urban migrant adolescents and urban native adolescents to examine the relationships between victimization, local and trans-local ties, and mental well-being that might be unique to migrants.
+2. @CHEUNG2013121 compared rural-to-urban migrant adolescents and urban native adolescents to examine the relationships between victimization, local and trans-local ties, and mental well-being that might be unique to migrants.

    - They found victimization was associated with suboptimal psychological health in both the migrant and urban native samples.
    - they found social ties directly boosted psychological health in both samples, with the effects of trans-local and local ties proving equally important among migrant adolescents
    - They suggested better understanding of victimization stress and how it is affected by the locality of social ties as a coping resource could help to protect the health of young migrants in urban China.

-9. @liang2010educational use data from the 1995 China 1% Population Sample Survey to examine the school enrollment of migrant children who resided in cities of Guangdong province in 1995.
-   - They found temporary migrant children are much less likely to be enrolled in school compared to local children.
-   - Rural temporary migrant children from Guangdong also encounter a major disadvantage in terms of school enrollment
-   - They suggest these disadvantages faced by temporary migrant children is likely to have detrimental and long-term consequences for migrant children and for urban society as a whole.
+3. @HU20141 using data from the 2011 Survey on Social Integration of Migrant Children in Wuhan, China, this study examined psychological and behavioural problems of migrant and left-behind children.

+   - Results showed that left-behind and migrant children had poorer psychological and behavioural outcomes than local children but difference disappeared after controlling for family and school characteristics.

-10. @xu2015causal applied propensity score matching methods to estimate the effects of migration in 2417 children 10–15 years old from a 2010 national survey
+4. @xu2015causal applied propensity score matching methods to estimate the effects of migration in 2417 children 10–15 years old from a 2010 national survey

    - They found children’s migration has significant positive effects on their objective well-being.
    - Their results reveal there is little difference between the left-behind and non-migrant children across multiple life domains.
    - The Rosenbaum bounds tests indicate that the causal effects of child migration are sensitive to hidden bias for certain outcomes, but not for others.

+5. @liu2017subjective conducted a survey in GuangZhou to discuss the subjective wellbeing of the migrants

+   - They found migrants' self-evaluated welling being is, in general, lower than the local.

+6. @chen2019effects using Hong Kong Panel Study of Social Dynamics (HKPSSD), they estimate the effects of neighbourhood discrimination towards immigrants from Mainland China on the mental health of Chinese residents in Hong Kong.

+   - They found a higher level of immigrant discrimination is associated with a lower level of psychological distress for both post-1997 Mainland immigrants and other Chinese residents in Hong Kong
+   - They suggested that immigrant discrimination can signify a prejudice that leads to social distance or avoidance and that the post-1997 Mainland immigrants do not have extensive contact with other local residents in Hong Kong.

+7. @xu2018migrant conducted survey for 476 migrant children on educational processes and family influences in Tianjin China.

+   - These children reported a fair-to-good subjective happiness level
+   - They found subjective happiness will rise alongside nine improvements: (1) public school enrolment, (2) non-discriminatory admission to education, (3) targeted assistance for higher grade students, (4) integrated local-migrant classes, (5) teacher-student interactions, (6) extracurricular activities, (7) academic performance, (8) parent-child communication, and (9) friends in the city.

+8. @lu2019relaxation conducts a cross-sectional survey using the Chinese version of the Strengths and Difficulties Questionnaire (SDQ) in urban and migrant schools in the capital, Hangzhou, and in schools in two rural counties of Zhejiang Province.

+   - They found migrant children were the most vulnerable to psychological problems.
+   - They suggested improving conditions in urban areas for these children, and ensuring access to urban public schools.

+9. ~~@meng2017children left behind children (irrelevant)~~
+10. ~~@zhao2017long left behind child (irrelevant)~~

 ## School support and reform